-The Selective Mutism Clinic provides assessment and treatment of selective mutism and extreme shyness in preschoolers, school-aged children, and teenagers throughout Australia (aged 2 to 18 years).
+The Selective Mutism Clinic provides assessment and treatment of selective mutism and extreme shyness in preschoolers, school-aged children, teenagers, and adults with selective mutism throughout Australia.
 Families in remote and rural areas can access our service through our ‘Outreach’ program.
 Services are also available at the clinic for other childhood emotional and behavioural problems.
 Adults with selective mutism or social phobia can receive treatment from the clinical psychologists at our clinic who provide treatment for adults.

 SYDNEY-BASED TREATMENT PROGRAM

 Assessment and program planning

 Your family will be seen by one of our Clinical Psychologists who are all registered psychologists with endorsement as Clinical Psychologists and have at least Masters or Doctorate level training in Clinical Psychology as well as specialised training and experience in treating selective mutism.
 Families who attend the clinic first undergo a comprehensive assessment.

 The program involves the child and parent and uses specific evidence-based strategies to teach the child how to manage their anxiety in preschool/school and in public, thus enabling them to enjoy communicating and lead a less-anxious childhood.
 Many children who we work with also have other issues, such as behavioural issues at home, self-esteem issues, emotion regulation, toileting and eating issues, Autism Spectrum Disorder (ASD), learning difficulties, speech and language difficulties (separate from the selective mutism), and social skills difficulties.
 Each of these issues can be assessed and targeted as part of the overall treatment program.